 “Architectus Konstruksie” is a solo exhibition by Chrisel van der Merwe.
 The exhibition will feature a collection of prints, videos and a construction installation.
 Architectus Konstruksie is an exhibition that plays on the notion of construction, the documentation of creation of the city, and the capturing of moments, memories and history.

-Performance piece and exhibition presented by Bumba and Andre
+Let's Go 50/50 an exhibition by Bumba and Andre

 The duo work with a plethora of media, with a focus on performance art.
 Bumba & Andre are black and white, male and female, and thus their artistic concerns expand to encompass the phenomenon of dichotomy and duality.
 Their work is broad and dynamic, pushing the physical and conceptual limitations of each medium they work with.
 Bumba & Andre’s work straddles the line between humour and quirk, and the arduous and solemn reality of the topics they deal with; always sprinkling in the “lighter side” in a tongue-in-cheek manner.
 The duo is interested in and explores the concepts of: love and romance, heritage and race, gender and sexuality, history and histories, the primitive, language, play, psychology, the abject, and neo-fantasy.
 The mixed-race, mixed heritage duo adopts neo-fantasy as the playground to scrutinise the human condition, and its varied interpersonal relationships that form and shape identity and personality; without the limitations of “accurate” historical representation.
 Their fantastical world is constructed around the alternative, the hypothetical and the impossible; informed by the subjective experience of the [each] other.